vigna/jgrapht/docs/guide-templates/Sux4JImplementations.md

 implementations of [succinct data structures](https://en.wikipedia.org/wiki/Succinct_data_structure) in Java.
 Such structures can be used to store graphs in a very compact form.
-For example, the memory footprint of the [English Wikipedia graph in 2013](http://law.di.unimi.it/webdata/enwiki-2013/) would be of several gigabytes in a trivial object-based representation, it is of 1.6GB in JGraphT's [sparse representation](https://jgrapht.org/javadoc/org.jgrapht.opt/org/jgrapht/opt/graph/sparse/SparseIntDirectedGraph.html), but it is of just 500MB in a succinct representation.
+For example, the memory footprint of the [English Wikipedia graph in 2013](http://law.di.unimi.it/webdata/enwiki-2013/) would be of a few gigabytes in a trivial object-based representation, it is of 1.6GB in JGraphT's [sparse representation](https://jgrapht.org/javadoc/org.jgrapht.opt/org/jgrapht/opt/graph/sparse/SparseIntDirectedGraph.html), but it is of just 500MB in a succinct representation.
 The denser the graph, the more these differences will be marked.